-This project will build upon a pilot study previously conducted by the BHWRC with behavioral health organizations in Michigan.
-The purpose of this study is to survey a national population of organizations providing behavioral health care services to rural and underserved communities in order to assess workforce supply and needs, barriers to recruiting and retaining care providers, and level of care integration with primary care providers serving the same population.
-This study will compare results of different geographic regions around the following themes:
+This project builds upon a pilot study previously conducted by the BHWRC with behavioral health organizations in Michigan.
+The purpose of this study was to survey a national population of organizations providing behavioral health care services to rural and underserved communities in order to assess workforce supply and needs, barriers to recruiting and retaining care providers, and level of care integration with primary care providers serving the same population.
+This study compares results of different geographic regions around the following themes:

 - Behavioral health needs of the population; services provided and accessibility to population

 - Service provider demand in behavioral health and primary care

 - Integrated care: current status, future plans, barriers and facilitators to adoption